bart1ebee/crafty-controller-docker/README.md

     crafty will attempt to save backups.
   * If you mount elsewhere, you will need to reconfigure each individual server to backup to the correct path.

+## Tags

+- `edge`: This is the head of the master branch.
+- `latest`: This is the latest tagged release.
+- `v3.1.Final`: The latest version of a particular verson of Crafty Controller.
+- `v3.1.Final-1`: A static tag of a particular release of this docker image. the suffix increments for every build of a particular version of Crafty.